NathanaellaHirwa/submission_reminder_app_NathanaellaHirwa/README.md

 ```

 ## Author
-This project was created by Nathanaella
+This project was created by Nathanaella Hirwa